zulip/zulip-js/README.md

 ```

 ### Fetching a pointer for a user
 `zulip.users.me.pointer.retrieve()` retrieves a pointer for a user.
+The pointer is the id of the last message the user read.
+This can then be used as an anchor message id for subsequent API calls.

 ```js
 // Prints